Come for one or more—or all.

 Meet at the intersection of Beacon and Norman Streets.
 Walk will end at the restaurants on Front Street.

 $5/person paid directly to our guide, Judy Anderson.
 Judy is a social and architectural historian focused on Marblehead.
-She was the curator of the Jeremiah Lee Mansion for a decade and worked with the historic site for 16 years.
+She has worked with the Jeremiah Lee Mansion for 16 years, including serving as the site’s curator for a decade.

 Engaging folk art paintings across the street at the Marblehead Museum, 170 Washington St. (self-guided)